 Naturally, that makes the Kona Coast the prime Big Island location for a Hawaii investment property.
 It sees a small demand slump in early fall that other islands don’t, but it has a high peak for occupancy rates — second only to Kauai.
 That can mean major cash flow opportunities for owners in busy seasons, with an end-of-summer breathing period that’s perfect for getting your own getaway on the books.

 This island’s caveat: short-term rentals on the Kona Coast are restricted to hotel, resort, commercial, and multi-family commercial zones.
-Our RES team says it’s important to reach out to the county before buying a Big Island vacation rental to double-check which zone your potential property sits in, and that it complies with local regulations.
+It’s important to reach out to the county before buying a Big Island vacation rental to double-check which zone your potential property sits in, and that it complies with local regulations.

-Since the Big Island’s unique terrain is what sets it apart, our RES team says proximity to local attractions can have a massive impact on Kona Coast rental success.
+Since the Big Island’s unique terrain is what sets it apart, our experts say proximity to local attractions can have a massive impact on Kona Coast rental success.
 Look for homes near the recently-expanded Hawaiʻi Volcanoes National Park, or by the black sands of Punaluʻu Beach.
-Coffee is also a big part of Kona’s culture, so offering an easy commute to the best places to enjoy it (and outlining those recommendations in your welcome book) can make guests’ buzz.
+Coffee is also a big part of Kona’s culture, so offering an easy commute to the best places to enjoy it (and outlining those recommendations in your welcome book) can make guests buzz.

 As a dream destination for travelers of all types, a Hawaii investment property can be really ideal for investors in search of massive demand in unmatched island landscapes.

-To get a closer look at the best places to invest in Hawaii, download our complete Vacation Rental Market Analyses for Maui, Kauai, and the Big Island’s Kona Coast today.
+To get a closer look at the best places to invest in Hawaii, download our complete Vacation Rental Market Analyses for Kauai and the Big Island’s Kona Coast today.